mskcc/facets2n/README.md

 This implementation of FACETS requires a tumor sample, matched normal and user defined number of unmatched normal samples.

-- [x] The normal sample with computed minimal noise is selected for copy number log2 ratio calculations, while the matched normal is always selected for VALOR calculation.

-*At present, autosomes and chromosome X are normalized separately.*

-- [ ] Planned: infer sex from matched normal sample, and select an unmatched normal with same sex for chrX normalization.

 ## Install R library

 ```